cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 Neutral tweet:
 > My husband has been restaurant-phobic since this whole quarantine deal started up.
 I’ve *finally* convinced him to take a shot on some Chipotle takeout tonight.
 Nature is healing.

+This tweet may seem positive, however, from the model's point of view, the first sentence is negative and the second sentence is positive.
+The GRU puts more emphasis on complete sentences and likely separates the two out.
+So classifying this as a neutral tweet makes sense from the model's point of view.
+It also shows the faults of the model.
 ## Clustering

 The theory behind clustering these tweets stems from the thought that people who are tweeting about positive things are likely tweeting about the same things.
 Similarly, for negative tweets.
 So, we can separate the groups positive and negative tweets, and cluster them into groups and see if they have any similarities.